'You weak Victorian'

-BS They were the worst conditions I've ever known a Test match to be played in.
+Simpson They were the worst conditions I've ever known a Test match to be played in.
 The ground was very bare and dusty.
 There was also a canal running by the side of the ground and when the wind blew the wrong way the stench was outrageous.

 Greg Matthews I used to wear a hankie around my face and nose because the smell from the canal would come in and used to make me cry.
 The stadium was just a concrete bowl and radiated heat.